Jay-Sanghavi/OS-Lab-Project-Concurrency-And-Deadlock/README.md

 ## Concurrency and Deadlock:

-The visualisation of four concurrency and deadlock algorithms are available:
+The visualization of 4 concurrency and deadlock algorithms is available:

 1. Banker's Algorithm
 2. Peterson's Method